micedreams/CV/readme.md

    * Worked on front-end stories which involved, Rails server and Rails web app.
    * Worked on creating simple servay screens.
    * Worked on writing tests.
-1. Successfully completed project work on “Home Automation using AI” (May 2019)
-   * Technologies used: Alexa skill kit, alexa voice service, alexa device, python.
-   * Using an alexa device we sent web request to the alexa voice service, where we had a skill registered.
-The using response from amazon, we processed it to toggleswitchs on and off.
-1. Successfully completed the Hacktober fest challenge (2019)

 ## Personal Projects
 1. Tictactoe in flutter:https://github.com/micedreams/tic-tac-toe